 Enforcement of Architecture Guidelines and Committee Actions

-Other violations of Architecture Guidelines may be reported by anyone to the PFACC.
+Other violations of Architecture Guidelines may be reported by anyone to the ACC.
 Violations will be processed in the following manner.
-A member of the PFACC shall review the alleged violations.
-The owner will be notified of said violation.
-If the violation remains unresolved, letters will be sent to the violator by the PFACC, cc’d to the Pine Forest POA Board of Directors.
-The letter will clearly state the nature of the violation.
+A member of the ACC shall review the alleged violations and if validated, the owner will be notified of said violation, associated fine(s) as well as the required curative action.
+If the violation remains unresolved, a follow-up letter will be sent to the violator by the ACC indicating the next and final step in the curative part of the process.

-If there is no response within 14 days of receipt of the second letter, the PFACC will turn the matter over to the Pine Forest Board and legal counsel.
+If there is no response within 10 days of receipt of the second letter, the ACC will turn the matter over to the Pine Forest Board and legal counsel and if left unresolved may result in strict legal action.
 Expenses incurred in this process will be the responsibility of the property owner.